 Published monthly by the Ministry of Finance.
-Updated till the month of December 2016 (published on February 8th, 2017).
+Updated till the month of January 2017 (published on March 8th, 2017).

 Recent data trend:

+Even if there is a fall in current account surplus in January, it is still large.
 With the new Trump administration in US potentially eyeing Japan as a target for its new mercantilist policy, the large current account surplus may be a liability for Japan in the near term.
 The bulk of the surplus came not from exports but from the proceed from Japan's investment abroad.
 However, the large sized current account surplus may be used to argue that yen is undervalued.

 Note: The Japanese government publishes its Balance of Payment (BoP) statistics following BPM6 (Balance of Payments and International Investment Position Manual, 6th edition) going back to 1996.
 The BoP statistics we (JMA) show here for 1985-1995 are based on BPM5.
 The YoY change and YoY% growth we show here for 1996 is also based on BPM5, as the BPM6-based BoP statistics is available for 1996, but not for 1995.
 For 1970-85 the Japanese government has published the Balance of Payment Statistic in the USD denomination.
 We have converted it to Japanese Yen using average USD/JPY exchange rate for each year, except for 1970-72 for which we used end of the year USD/JPY exchange rates.